beichenglangzi/KModules/Skeletal Animation/README.md

 ```
 Now, run the project.
 You should see the static model somewhere on the screen.
 If the model is too large or small, adjust the **scale** parameter when constructing the **Model** object.

 Next, let's load the animation you prepared.
-Right after you add the **Model** object to the scene, write:
+Right after the line where you add the **Model** object to the scene, write:
 ```
 // replace the ??? with the name of your animation file without the dae extension: model.add(animation: "test",